nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 then edits information using the app and exports the csv again, the second export will cause an error and the new CSV file will not be correctly exported.
-However, the PROperty GUI reflects that a second export command has been successfully executed, even though the console shows that an error has been thrown.)
+However, the PROperty GUI reflects that a second export command has been successfully executed, even though the console shows that an error has been thrown).

 **Proposed Enhancement**